TheTheoM/PixelCrypt/README.md

 # PixelCrypt
 A simple CLI python program that takes an image, and a string and subtly modifies the pixel data to encode that image.
 4 current encoding and current decoding algorithms, more will be added in the future.
 You must use the same to encode or decode.

+### Note:

+The currently-implement algorithms 1-3 are basic and easily identifiable.
+V4 is extremely hard to tell if applied, however is the least dense and works best with high resolution pixels with a variety of pixel-data (i.e. no single tones like an all white picture).
+Observe the two files in examples to see for yourself.

 ## Usage

 ### Encoding a Message